PBillingsby/sinatra-project-flatiron/README.md

 # VaxLog

-A simple way to keep track of all of your pets vaccines.
+A simple way to keep track of all of your pets vaccinations.

 ### Installing
 To use VaxLog: